elizabethjmohr/MySQL-shiny-app/README.md

-# MySQL-shiny-app
-R Shiny Application for entering data and loading it into a MySQL database.
+# Interface with caddisfly database

+Code and tools for building, updating, and querying the MySQL database for the "Caddisflies and Nutrient Spirals" project.

+Access to the database is currently restricted to project contributors.